JordinaGR/sorting-algs-visualization/README.md

 # sorting and searching algorithms visualization

 Sorting and searching algorithms visualization with python 3.8 and tkinter.
-The graphics are pretty bad I know, the putpose of this is the algorithm implementation.
+The graphics are pretty bad I know, the purpose of this is the algorithm implementation.

 There is a cronmeter and the data gets stored in MySQL database.
 So, I can compare between algorithms doing some statistics.

 The main file is the sort_alg.py.
+The others are algorithms.

-The others are algorithms except the pre1.py.
-What this file does is to create arrays that get stored in the 'pre1' variable so you can compare the timing with the same array but different algorithms.
+The pre folder contains files with programs that creates arrays.
+They get stored in the 'pre_something' variable (the pre15 contains 15 numbers, the pre30 30 numbers) so you can compare the timing with the same array but different algorithms.

 Thanks for checking it out.